Pain and Suffering Damages

 In serious injury cases it is recommended that an injured crewman, commercial fisherman or fish processor consult with a qualified and experienced maritime lawyer.
 An experienced maritime lawyer can assist the crewman in getting fair and full compensation for past and future pain and suffering damages, lost wages, lost wage earning capacity, and medical expenses.

 For over thirty years, maritime injury lawyer James M. Beard has been helping injured crewmen, commercial fisherman, and fish processors recover fair compensation for their pain and suffering damages.
 Explaining and presenting evidence of your pain and suffering damages is critical to getting full and fair compensation for your injury.
-Beard’s maritime injury clients have recovered millions of dollars in compensation to compensate them for the pain and suffering associated with their maritime injuries.
+Beard and his partners at Trueb & Beard, LLC have recovered millions of dollars in compensation to compensate their maritime injury clients for the pain and suffering associated with their maritime injuries.

-Beard hasn’t handle just a few maritime cases involving pain and suffering claims, he has handled hundreds.
-Beard’s experience includes representing catastrophically injured crewmen including claims involving: brain injuries; burns; paralysis; amputations; partial amputation of the hands and fingers; post traumatic stress; loss of vision; back, neck, shoulder, knee, and ankle injuries.
+Trueb & Beard, LLC hasn’t handle just a few maritime cases involving pain and suffering claims, they have handled hundreds.
+Their experience include representing catastrophically injured crewmen including claims involving: brain injuries; burns; paralysis; amputations; partial amputation of the hands and fingers; post traumatic stress; loss of vision; back, neck, shoulder, knee, and ankle injuries.

 If you have been injured working at sea, it’s important that the pain caused by your injuries be fully evaluated and treated.
 It is part of the vessel owner’s duty to pay medical bills associated with pain treatment that is designed to increase the function of injured crewmen.
 Treatment such as physical therapy, work-hardening, tens units, and spinal cord stimulators are now all recognized and accepted pain treatments.